github/docs/content/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 By default, each branch protection rule disables force pushes to the matching branches and prevents the matching branches from being deleted.
 You can optionally disable these restrictions and enable additional branch protection settings.

-By default, the restrictions of a branch protection rule don't apply to people with admin permissions to the repository.
+By default, the restrictions of a branch protection rule apply to people with admin permissions to the repository.
 You can optionally choose to include administrators, too.

 {% data reusables.repositories.branch-rules-example %} For more information about branch name patterns, see "[Managing a branch protection rule](/github/administering-a-repository/managing-a-branch-protection-rule)."